 On some of those days he'd go out walking, and get some distance, and try to forget about Graham Hall.

-On one of those days he walked all across Brighton — along Hove lawns and up Kingsway and then North into Aldrington and past Hove station, Denmark Villas, and along the Shoreham Road to Seven Dials.
 He dropped down New England Road and past the old Duke of York's Picturehouse — the oldest cinema in the country apparently.
-When he'd first arrived in Brighton it was famous for still showing old movies, classics from the 20th Century, but it was bought out a few years ago and now screened the same shit as everywhere else: AI generated hero films.
+When he'd first arrived in Brighton it was famous for still showing old movies, 20th Century classics, but it was bought out a few years ago and now screened the same shit as everywhere else: AI-generated hero films.
+They had some posters up, but even he knew that no-one went anymore and it was just a space in limbo until someone could decide what to do with it.

 He reminded himself that he couldn't lose this job.

 He had nothing else.
+He had no-one else.

 He would remain silent and play the game and then die alone.